davidc452/OracleJet-Basic/README.md

 # OracleJet-Basic
 CRUD restAPI with Express, MongoDB

 Project Notes: Extended Oracle Packaged - JET-CommonModel-CRUD.

-Added - restServer using express w/ express routes for GET, PUT, DELETE, Repositories restServer / server.js uses mongo, mongoose
+Added - restServer using express w/ express routes for GET, POST, PUT, DELETE.

+Repositories restServer / server.js uses mongo, mongoose

 Made minor corrections, enhancements to the JET Single Page application to interact with express

 Links to content that helped with this project.